 Fact Sheet D1

 Summary: Motions are proposals that the Assembly can make a decision on.
-Members can move motions on a variety of topics including parliamentary committees, to set the agenda for the week, or simply to note a certain event.
+Members can move motions on a variety of topics.
+Motions are moved to refer inquiries to parliamentary committees, to set the agenda for the week, or simply to note a certain event.
 This fact sheet gives members practical advice on moving, debating, and voting on motions in the Assembly.

 |Debating a motion